Types Of Candlestick Patterns

 📈 The Doji

-A doji occurs when the opening and closing prices are virtually equal.
-It represents indecision in the market.
+A doji forms when the open and close prices are almost the same.
+It shows indecision in the market.
+Neither buyers nor sellers are in control.

 📈 The Hammer

 This pattern has a small body and a long lower wick.
-It indicates a potential bullish reversal.
+It can signal a bullish reversal after a downtrend.

 📈 The Shooting Star

-The opposite of the hammer, it has a small body at the lower end and a long upper wick, signaling a bearish reversal.
+The opposite of the hammer.
+It has a small body at the bottom and a long upper wick.
+It suggests a bearish reversal may be coming.

 Example: